markuswt/curry-py/README.md

 42
 ```

-curry tries to evaluate the function with as few arguments as possible,
-so try to apply `*args` and `**kwargs` together with required arguments
+Curry tries to evaluate the function with as few arguments as possible, so try to apply `*args` and `**kwargs` together with required arguments.

-curry also works as a decorator
+Curry also works as a decorator.

 ```python
 >>> @curry